bigchaindb/bigchaindb/docs/server/source/cloud-deployment-templates/client-tls-certificate.rst

 Step 1: Install and Configure Easy-RSA
 --------------------------------------

-First create a directory for the CA and go into it:
+First create a directory for the client certificate and cd into it:

 .. code:: bash